backdrop-contrib/ip_blocking/README.md

 You can:
  - see when IP was blocked, who of users block this IP and reason for blocking (if specified);
  - set a 404 (Not Found) status code for visitors from blocked IP instead of default 403 (Access Denied);
- - enable logging for access attempts from blocked IPs.
+ - enable logging for access attempts from blocked IPs;
+ - block or unblock IP from "Recent log messages" event pages (admin/reports/event/EVENT_NUMBER).

 New in version 1.x-1.0.5:
  - display number of blocked IPs on the "Status report" page;